top of page

 • Addressing fascial tension in the forearm

-• Evaluating shoulder mechanics influencing the elbow
+• Evaluating shoulder and scapular mechanics influencing the elbow

 • Supporting coordinated movement of the upper limb